PACKAGE LEAFLET: INFORMATION FOR THE USER

 Follow exactly the administration instructions of this medication as indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist.

-Take one Daylette tablet a day, if necessary with a small amount of water.
+Take one Daylette tablet per day, if necessary with a small amount of water.
 You can take the tablets with or without food, but you must take them every day at the same time.

 Label preparation

-If you use Daylette in this way, you will be protected against pregnancy also during the 4 days when you are taking the placebo tablets.
+If you use Daylette in this way, you will also be protected against pregnancy during the 4 days when you are taking the placebo tablets.

-When can you start with the first blister
+When can you start with the first blister pack

 When changing from a vaginal ring or patch, follow your doctor's recommendations.